Office politics are everywhere.

 To begin with, we all like people who are like us (Cialdini, 1994) and power aligners mimic their bosses’ personalities and values.

-Second, we are all hardwired to seek in our ingroup people who support us, and, as legendary GE CEO Jack Welch explains in his book Winning, management wants to promote people who back their ideas.
+Second, we are hardwired to seek in our ingroup people who support us, and, as legendary GE CEO Jack Welch explains in his book Winning, management wants to promote people who support their ideas.

 Similar to slipstream overtaking, slipstream players align with the boss today, to overtake him tomorrow.

-Or if you prefer a historical reference, there is Brutus.
+Or if you prefer a historical reference, take Brutus.
 He first became one of Caesar’s favorite and most loyal senators.

-And then he championed the palace intrigue that stabbed Caesar in the back, this time more literally, and plunged Rome into chaos:
+And then he championed the palace intrigue that killed Caesar.

-That’s why leaders should always be watchful of reports who are “a little bit too much like them” and “a little bit too supportive”.
+So always be watchful of reports who are “a little bit too much like you” and “a little bit too supportive”.

 Some of them might be preparing the ground for their own reign.
-And of one thing, you can rest assured: as their former bosses, your head will be the first to roll.
+And as their former bosses, your head may be the first to roll.

 Also read: